Madinat al-Zahra: Name

-Popular legend, recorded by historical writers such as al-Maqqari, holds that the city's name, az-Zahra (or Azahara in Spanish), came from Abd ar-Rahman III's favorite concubine and that a statue of her stood over the entrance.
-(Although statuary was present in the city, scholar Marianne Barrucand argues that the existence of this particular statue was unlikely.)
-Scholar Felix Arnold argues that a simpler explanation is that the city's name, which also means the "Flowering City" or "Radiant City", emulated the style of other caliphal cities founded by the Abbasids (e.g. Madinat as-Salam, "City of Peace", now Baghdad) and the Fatimids (e.g. Madinat al-Qahira "Victorious City", now Cairo).
+Popular legend, recorded by historical writers such as al-Maqqari, holds that the city's name, az-Zahra (or Azahara in Spanish), came from Abd ar-Rahman III's favorite wife and that a statue of her stood over the entrance.
+Although statuary was present in the city, scholar Marianne Barrucand argues that the existence of this particular statue is unlikely.
+Scholar Felix Arnold argues that a simpler explanation is that the city's name, which also means the "Flowering City" or "Radiant City", emulated the style of other caliphal cities founded by the Abbasids (e.g. Madinat as-Salam, "City of Peace", now Baghdad) and the Fatimids (e.g. Madinat al-Qahira, "Victorious City", now Cairo).
 Jonathan Bloom also notes that the name may have been chosen as a riposte to Abd ar-Rahman's main rivals, the Fatimids, because the Fatimids claimed descent from Muhammad's daughter Fatimah, who was also known as az-Zahra ("the Radiant").